YU000jp/daily-kanban-english/README.md

 # Kanban Board (Sidebar Type)

 - This is a "Kanban Board" application.
+Use it by dragging items with the mouse for each day of the week.
 - It displays a vertically long window like a sidebar.
-- Use it by dragging items with the mouse for each day of the week.
+It is designed to be displayed as a narrow vertical sidebar next to other windows.

 ### It here